 This is where Disney Plus just knocks it out of the park.
-Disney owns Marvel, Star Wars, Pixar, National Geographic and The Simpsons, which when combined with its decades of classic and modern content, produces a content library that is absolutely stuffed with movies, TV shows, documentaries, shorts, cartoons and musicals.
+Disney owns Marvel, Star Wars, Pixar, National Geographic and The Simpsons, which when combined with its decades of classic and modern content as well as the entire Star content catalogue, produces a library of on-demand content that is absolutely stuffed with movies, TV shows, documentaries, shorts, cartoons and musicals.

 Honestly, when you first load up Disney Plus the selection is almost daunting, with pages and pages and pages of popular movies and shows scrolling by before your eyes.
 Indeed, if anything, discovering the limits of Disney Plus in terms of content takes days rather than hours or minutes.